FormidableLabs/inspectpack/README.md

 #### `versions`

 The versions action is a bit more high-level and abstract than duplicates.
 Versions reports on multiple versions of packages installed in your `node_modules` tree that have version skews **and** have 2+ files included in your bundle under inspection.
 In this manner, `inspectpack` ignores all the multitudes of package versions skews of things that don't matter to your ultimate application or library.

+* _Note - Duplicates_: The versions report includes any packages that result in 2+ files from different installs of a package in your bundle.
+However, that doesn't mean that they're necessarily _duplicate files_, like you would find in the `--action=duplicates` report.
+For example, if your bundle includes `lodash@3.0.0/get.js` and `lodash@4.0.0/has.js`, you _will_ get a versions report for the `lodash` versions, but would _not_ see these files listed in a duplicates report.

 **Requirements**: In order to get an accurate report, you must run `inspectpack` from the project root where the base installed `node_modules` directory is located.
 You also need to have _installed_ all your `node_modules` there.